astauff/pace_2018/README.md

 # work_proj_1
-first ever paid project for Dr. Jing
+This is my first paid programming project commissioned by Dr. Jing.
+The program should eventually be able to crawl webpages for genome information, sort it, and then send it to a new database for clinical use.